• Skip to main content

 You can also take great Instagram photos thanks to the various fountains, statues and monumental gates in the large courtyards of the palace.
 In the background, there will always be a magnificent Bosphorus view.

-It is recommended to visit the palace with guided tours in order to learn the history of the Palace properly and to grasp the flow of life that had continued here for many years.
-You can make a reservation from this link to join guided skip-the-line tours.
+It is recommended to visit the palace with guided tours in order to learn the history of the palace properly and to grasp the flow of life that had continued here for many years.
+Dolmabahce Palace skip-the-line guided tour tickets can be purchased via this link here.

 Written by Serhat Engul